SciSharp/TensorFlow.NET/README.md

 English | [中文](docs/Readme-CN.md)

-*master branch is based on tensorflow v2.x, v0.6x branch is based on tensorflow v2.6, v0.15-tensorflow1.15 is from tensorflow1.15.*
+*master branch is corresponding to tensorflow v2.10, v0.6x branch is from tensorflow v2.6, v0.15-tensorflow1.15 is from tensorflow1.15.*

 ![tensors_flowing](docs/assets/tensors_flowing.gif)

-### Why TensorFlow.NET ?
+## Why TensorFlow.NET ?

 `SciSharp STACK`'s mission is to bring popular data science technology into the .NET world and to provide .NET developers with a powerful Machine Learning tool set without reinventing the wheel.
 Since the APIs are kept as similar as possible you can immediately adapt any existing TensorFlow code in C# or F# with a zero learning curve.
 Take a look at a comparison picture and see how comfortably a TensorFlow/Python script translates into a C# program with TensorFlow.NET.